-The Spatial Delivery features EarthQuaker Devices’ Flexi-Switch technology: a relay-based, true bypass switching system that allows both momentary and latching switching simultaneously.
+The Spatial Delivery features EarthQuaker Devices' Flexi-Switch technology: a relay-based, true bypass switching system that simultaneously allows momentary and latching switching.

 EarthQuaker Devices is featured in My New Microphone's Top 11 Best Guitar/Bass Effects Pedal Brands To Know & Use.

 Mojo Hand Wonder Filter

 A best envelope filter list really wouldn't be complete without the Mojo Hand Wonder Filter (link to check the price on Amazon).

 The Wonder Filter is inspired by the classics.
 It's an awesome-sounding true bypass pedal with everything we'd want from an envelope filter.